vmware-tanzu/tanzu-application-platform-reference-service-packages/examples/elasticache/README.md

 ### Namespace

-Create a new `namespace` to deploy the sample_apps-posstgres and a postgreeSQL DB:
+Create a new `namespace` to deploy the sample_apps-redis with a Redis DB:

 ```shell
 kubectl create namespace redis-app